-- Provides non-management oversight and review of the Company's nuclear facilities. - Reviews the financial, operational and business plans and performance at the Company's nuclear facilities. - Reviews the policies, procedures and practices related to health and safety, potential risks, resources and compliance at the Company's nuclear facilities. - Reviews the impact of changes in regulation on the Company's nuclear facilities. - igotimes Retains independent outside professional advisors, as needed.
+- · Provides non-management oversight and review of the Company's nuclear power program. - · Reviews the financial, operational and business and safety plans and performance at the Company's nuclear facilities. - Reviews the policies, procedures and practices related to health and safety, potential risks, resources and compliance at the Company's nuclear facilities. - · Reviews the operating performance and key performance indicators and trends for the Company's nuclear facilities. - Reviews non-financial audit findings related to the Company's nuclear facilities or personnel. - Reviews the impact of changes in regulation on the Company's nuclear facilities. - Retains independent outside professional advisors, as needed.